JavaScript is required

 • changing workforce composition through vacancy management in a manner consistent with the relevant classification and value range descriptors outlined in the enterprise agreement and subject to any workload considerations, and/or

-• give consideration to requests for alternative work arrangements from employees, including part-time fractions, utilisation of leave and other such arrangements, consistent with the VPS Flexible Work Policy.
+• giving consideration to requests for alternative work arrangements from Employees, including part-time fractions, utilisation of leave and other such arrangements, consistent with the VPS Flexible Work Policy.

 Mobility

-This means that where in implementing allocated budget reprioritisations employers also have new or growth areas in which vacancies are likely to arise, Employers must consider whether such vacancies can reasonably be filled by assigning current employees who are suitably qualified and experienced and likely to be declared surplus to the vacant role prior to declaring employees in areas of decline or cessation surplus or considering whether the vacant roles in the new or growth area should be filled by advertising in accordance with usual recruitment practices.
+Where, in implementing allocated budget reprioritisations, Employers also have new or growth areas in which vacancies are likely to arise, Employers must consider whether such vacancies can reasonably be filled by assigning current Employees who are suitably qualified and experienced and likely to be declared surplus to the vacant role.
+This should be considered prior to declaring Employees in areas of decline or cessation surplus or considering whether the vacant roles in the new or growth area should be filled by advertising in accordance with usual recruitment practices.

 Early Retirement Schemes